 Indicator name REL3.
-Number of CCA-authored publications Theory of change component Indicator measuring Generate research, evidence, and learning Disaggregation By type: Scientific and technical Tools Policy briefs By topic: Monitoring, evaluation and learning Market Sector status Each publication should be placed in just one category, according to its most prominent features.
-Indicator definitions CCA-authored: A member of CCA's team, including permanent or temporary staff, consultants, ambassadors, board or advisory board members listed as authors or contributors to the publication.
+Number of Alliance-authored publications Theory of change component Indicator measuring Generate research, evidence, and learning Disaggregation By type: Scientific and technical Tools Policy briefs By topic: Monitoring, evaluation and learning Market Sector status Each publication should be placed in just one category, according to its most prominent features.
+Indicator definitions Alliance-authored: A member of the Clean Cooking Alliance team, including permanent or temporary staff, consultants, ambassadors, board or advisory board members listed as authors or contributors to the publication.
 Publications: Formalized written content made available to the public, in print or electronically.
-Publications that are CCA-authored.
+Publications that are Alliance-authored.
 Research dissemination products resulting from publications.
-Rationale and learning questions for indicator Assessments of the contributions of CCA to generating research, evidence, and learning.
-Learning question: How effectively is CCA enabling the dissemination of current and accurate information in the sector?
-Provider of primary data CCA Primary unit of measure Publications
+Rationale and learning questions for indicator Assessments of the contributions of the Alliance to generating research, evidence, and learning.
+Learning question: How effectively is the Alliance enabling the dissemination of current and accurate information in the sector?
+Provider of primary data The Clean Cooking Alliance Primary unit of measure Publications Measurement interval (primary data) January 1 to December 31 Methods for primary data collection The research manager at the Alliance will track publications on an ongoing basis and share with appropriate internal parties.
+The research manager will maintain a shared Google workbook with a separate sheet for each measurement interval.

-Sources for primary data CCA team members Primary data requirements Each entry will record the name of the publication, the date it was published, and the date it was added to the tracking sheet.
+Sources for primary data Alliance team members Primary data requirements Each entry will record the name of the publication, the date it was published, and the date it was added to the tracking sheet.
 The type or focus of the publication will be documented using the list below: • Monitoring, evaluation and learning • Markets • Sector status • Scientific and technical • Tools • Policy briefs Where available, a hyperlink to the publication should be included.
-Reporter of aggregated data CCA Aggregated unit of measure Publications Reporting frequency (aggregated data) Annually Sources for aggregated data The source for aggregated data will be the workbook where the primary data is collected.
+Reporter of aggregated data The Clean Cooking Alliance Aggregated unit of measure Publications Reporting frequency (aggregated data) Annually Sources for aggregated data The source for aggregated data will be the workbook where the primary data is collected.
 Guidance for estimation/ analysis At the end of the measurement interval, the research manager will compile and total the number of publications.
-Known data limitations CCA contributions to research, evidence, and learning not captured in publications will not be counted as part of this indicator, even though they may be significant and beneficial to the sector.
+Known data limitations Alliance contributions to research, evidence, and learning not captured in publications will not be counted as part of this indicator, even though they may be significant and beneficial to the sector.
 Publication of materials does not necessarily reflect on their quality or utility for the sector.
-This indicator will also include research translation products included under indicator EE7, "Number of research translation products disseminated by CCA".
-Other considerations and related links
+This indicator will also include research translation products included under indicator EE7, "Number of research translation products disseminated by Other considerations and related links the Alliance".